What does an author actually do all day?

 I write articles for online local press, websites, and guest on podcasts.

-My website needs to stay fresh and updated – as you know if you've been following my updates recenty, I’ve just done a major overhaul by combining three websites into one base.
+My website needs to stay fresh and updated – as you can see, I’ve just done a major overhaul as the site was getting dated.

 I attend and take part in panels and conferences.
 These can take a day, or even two, out of my schedule if I have to prepare and travel.